VQAssessment/.github/profile/README.md

 # :camera: Video Quality Assessment Project

-We are a research team from [Nanyang Technological University (NTU)](ntu.edu.sg) and Sensetime Research(sensetime.com), aiming to build efficient and explainable Image and Video Quality Assessment approaches as well as exploring the perceptual mechanisms behind the human quality perception.
+We are a young research team from [Nanyang Technological University (NTU)](ntu.edu.sg) and [Sensetime Research](sensetime.com), aiming to build efficient and explainable Image and Video Quality Assessment approaches as well as exploring the perceptual mechanisms behind the human quality perception.

-### :sparkles: Our Works
+### :sparkles: Publication & Preprints

 Code repositories to our works under the project: